Calligraphy advice for beginners. These are the 5 things I’d have loved to know before I started learning calligraphy…

 Please don’t compare yourself to others.
 It’s okay if your calligraphy doesn’t look like the rest of the work you see on the internet.
 First of all, it’s not supposed to.
-Your work is supposed to look different, it should be unique.
+Your work is supposed to look different, and it should be unique.
 Second, their current chapter in this calligraphy journey might be different than yours.
-Their life situation might be different as well.
+Their life situation might not be the same either.

 Don’t compare your chapter 1 to someone else’s chapter 20!

 JUST DO YOU!
 Do what makes you happy.
 The only thing you need to worry about is your journey.
 If you want to become a better calligrapher, then practice.